-Employee turnover is one of the most crucial HR metrics, and a part of that is because it is a high-cost problem.
+Employee turnover is one of the most crucial HR metrics in 2023, and a part of that is because it is a high-cost problem.
 Employees leave, which gives no other choice to the company but to find a replacement.
 Unfortunately, that process could take away a lot of time and money.
 According to a study from The Society for Human Resource Management (SHRM), it costs a company 6 to 9 months of an employee’s salary to replace them.
 In this article, we will cover what could be the factors of the turnover and how to try and reduce the employee turnover rate.

 Here is an overview of the content in this article: